elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Ability to specify View along with Model from all Controllers
  - Support strings written from the previous Controller
  - Added option to prevent access to Default.aspx
+ - - Added the prevent access to Default.aspx in the options file
  - Added StaticObject class

 **Problems that were solved**